 Whether it is gardening, cooking, painting, or learning with kids, we all come together to share our time and give generously to our neighbor.
 Our resources are offered out of love as we share our blessings and burdens with each other.
 In this community spirit, we founded Neighbor-to-Neighbor with the intent of forming a network of support for people during rough times by providing concrete assistance.

 Gather with us every Wednesday night at 5:45 for dinner with our community members.
 Dinner is lovingly prepared by volunteers from our community and we share it together with conversation and activities for the children.

 Join with us in watering and tending our community garden and share in its produce.
-Planting begins in March/April and there are plenty of vegetables in summer and fall.
+Planting begins in March/April and there are plenty of vegetables in summer and fall far anyone to harvest.

 We have shelves of pantry items that are available as needed.
-We have an abundance, so come any time Monday through Friday from 9 a.m. to 5 p.m. or during Wednesday night community dinner (beginning at 5:45 p.m.) until 6:30 pm.
+We have an abundance, so come any time Monday through Thursday from 7 a.m. to 6 p.m. and on Fridays from 7am – 9am and 4pm-6pm.

 Taught by a realist artist, these classes are free for veterans, active military, and first responders.
 If you are not a veteran, in the military or a first responder and would like to attend, we ask for a $10 donation per class.
 The class meets downstairs in the Big Room on Tuesday nights from 7 to 9 p.m.

 Bring your own canvas, brushes, and paints, etc. To register, please email the volunteer who leads this ministry, Mary, at email@example.com or text/call her at 410-591-1878.
 You may also wish to visit her website for more information.

 For children in kindergarten through 5th grade, every day before and after school.
 For more information, see the Homework Club page.

 There is a meditation room accessible Monday through Friday from 9 a.m. to 5 p.m.
 Enter through the first office entrance and an office volunteer will direct you there!